Size up a few centimeters if:

 - Ski in tight trees often (I’m talking “I just can’t enough of the trees!” kind of often)

-- On the lighter side (20lbs under) for your weight.
+- On the lighter side for your height.

 - Ski a few times a year, but not almost every weekend.

 Remember this is all personal preference.
 I have some friends who ski a ski 5cm above their head - but they are 25 years old and ski more days than I do.
 I also know people who ride a ski below their chin because “they just like a shorter ski”.
 At the end of the day though, remember a few cm one way or the other won't make a big difference.
 Your body will adapt - if you talked to someone who said this isn’t true, they are probably 3 times older than me and remember when skis didn’t have edges.
 Times are different - they need to move on (and so do you).